kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 - A serving certificate for the API server, generated using `ca.crt` as the CA, and saved into `apiserver.crt` file with its private key `apiserver.key`.
-This certificate should contain following alternative names:
+This certificate should contain the following alternative names:

   - The Kubernetes service's internal clusterIP (the first address in the services CIDR, e.g.
     `10.96.0.1` if service subnet is `10.96.0.0/12`)
   - Kubernetes DNS names, e.g. `kubernetes.default.svc.cluster.local` if `--service-dns-domain`
     flag value is `cluster.local`, plus default DNS names `kubernetes.default.svc`, `kubernetes.default`, `kubernetes`
   - The node-name